aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/shalom/a-prayer-for-peace-and-goodwill-among-the-nations-of-the-earth-by-rabbi-jonas-kaminkowski-1927.html.md

 <td style="vertical-align:top;">
 <div class="english">
 Almighty God!
 Thou hast created man in Thine image and endowed him with the power to rise above his selfish interests.
 In extraordinary moments of great calamities, that from time to time befall mankind, we find within us the moral courage and divine inspiration which help us achieve wonderful deeds of heroism and self-sacrifice for the sake of our fellow-men.
 Awaken, O Lord, those dormant powers within us.
-Help us realize our spiritual and moral capacities to the end that we may exercise them every day and every hour for the benefit of mankind, thus glorifying Thy holy name and proclaiming Thy Divine will to have peace and love reign on earth. <em>Amen</em>.
+Help us realize our spiritual and moral capacities to the end that we may exercise them every day and every hour for the benefit of mankind, thus glorifying Thy holy name and proclaiming Thy Divine will to have peace and love reign on earth.
+<em>Amen</em>.
 </div></td></tr>
 </tbody></table>

 <hr />

+"A Prayer for Peace and Goodwill Among All the Nations of the Earth" by Rabbi Jonas Kaminkowski was published in <em><a href="/?p=27967">Liqutei Tefilot: Public and Pulpit Prayers</a></em> (1927), compiled by Rabbi Jacob Bosniak.

 <h3>Source(s)</h3>